maxakarel/aoc2022/README.md

-# AOC 2022
+# 🎄 Advent of Code 2022 🎄

-Personal repository for Advent Of Code 2022.
+Repository hosting personal solutions of [Advent of Code](https://adventofcode.com) puzzles.